 Due to the regularity of catastrophic weather events causing grid-wide interruptions, families and businesses seek ways to maintain power during lengthy outages.

-In this article, we will represent everything you need to know about a home battery system.
-Those thinking about installing solar battery backup in their homes will also find this context helpful.
+This article will represent everything you need to know about a home battery system.
+Those thinking about installing whole house battery backup in their homes will also find this context helpful.

 What Is Home Battery Storage?